McKernel: A Library for Approximate Kernel Expansions in Log-linear Time

 \section{Empirical Analysis and Experiments}

-We generalize the use of McKernel in mini-batch with SGD Optimizer, Figure \ref{fgr:t_mckernel}, drastically reducing the number of parameters that need to be learned to achieve comparable state-of-the-art results of Deep Learning. \\
+We generalize the use of McKernel in mini-batch with SGD Optimizer, Figure \ref{fgr:t_mckernel}, drastically reducing the number of parameters that need to be learned to achieve comparable state-of-the-art results to Deep Learning. \\

 What is more, current breakthroughs in Neural Networks can be easily derived from Equation \ref{etn:mckernel}.
 Say for instance, Batch Normalization \cite{Ioffe15} can be obtained from the normalizing factor.
 Or for example, the use of ensembles \cite{Lakshminarayanan17} and multi-branch architectures \cite{Zhang18} to improve performance can be seen on Figure \ref{fgr:t_mckernel}, as it follows from the increase on Kernel Expansions.
-Not only that, but increasing the number of Kernel Expansions has another great property; data augmentation, which has recently seen a lot of interest.
+Not only that, but increasing the number of Kernel Expansions has another great property; data augmentation \cite{Tran17,Cubuk18}, which has recently seen a lot of interest.
 Its importance follows directly from the construction of McKernel, take the data, apply slightly (randomized) different functions to it to create new high-dimensional samples that will aid the process of learning.
-It also explains the need for backpropagation: certain types of data will work better for certain kernels, so it may be necessary to learn the appropriate Calibration $C$ that fits well the data.
+It also explains the need for backpropagation \cite{Lecun98}: certain types of data will work better for certain kernels, so it may be necessary to learn the appropriate Calibration $C$ and $G$ that fit well the data.
 Besides, learning $B$ acts as mechanism of attention \cite{Bahdanau15,Luong15,Vaswani17}.
 Further, dropout \cite{Srivastava14} follows directly from the use of the Subsampled Randomized Hadamard.
 Additionally, research on finding alternate activation functions \cite{Maas13,He15,Clevert16,Klarbauer17} can be deduced from looking for different mappings in Equation \ref{etn:mcfeatures}. \\

 Note here that the number of parameters to be estimated is of the order of thousands, proportional to the number of classes (depending on the size of the input image and the number of kernel expansions),